smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

 It is possible to establish a secured and encrypted communication with the system by setting the frame header encryption flag to `1` when starting a new service.
 If the authentication was successful, the system will reply with a `StartService ACK` frame with the encryption flag also set to `1` indicating that encrypted data is now accepted.
 If the authentication fails for some reason the system will reset the TLS connection and return a `StartService NAK` frame.

-The RPC service needs to be started as unencrypted first, then moved to encrypted state by sending another `StartService` request at a later point.
-Other services can do the same thing to move from unencrypted to encrypted.
+The RPC service always needs to be started as unencrypted first, then it can be moved to encrypted state by sending another `StartService` request containing ecryption flag set to `1` at a later point.
+Services of another types can be started as encrypted initially, i.e. it is not necessary to start them as unencrypted and then move to encrypted state using second `StartService` request (however such sequence of actions is also valid).

-Before the encryption of RPC service is enabled (encryption is not available), SDL Core rejects any RPC request with result code `ENCRYPTION_NEEDED` if the RPC needs protection (please see policy updates for which RPC needs protection).
+Before the encryption of RPC service is enabled (encryption is not available), SDL Core rejects any RPC request with result code `ENCRYPTION_NEEDED` if the RPC needs protection (please see policy updates for which RPCs need protection).
 SDL Core continues processing an RPC request if the RPC does not need protection.
 SDL Core sends a notification only if the notification RPC does not need protection.

 After the encryption of RPC service is enabled (encryption is available), SDL Core rejects any unencrypted RPC requests with result code `ENCRYPTION_NEEDED` with the unencrypted response if the RPC needs protection.
 SDL Core continues processing an unencrypted RPC request if the RPC does not need protection and responds with an unencrypted response.
 SDL Core continues processing an encrypted RPC request if the RPC needs protection and responds with an encrypted response.
 SDL Core sends an unencrypted notification if the RPC does not need protection.
 SDL Core sends an encrypted notification if the RPC needs protection.
 In addition, SDL Core shall continue processing an encrypted RPC request if the RPC does not need protection and responds with an encrypted response.